 Hercules Gate (Herkulova vrata in Croatian; also known as Porta Ercole) is the oldest standing Roman monument, dating from the 1st century BC.

-There is also a hop-on/hop-off sightseeing bus run in Pula during the summer months.
-The bus operates an audio tour in numerous different languages, and stops at the main sights in town.
+There is also a hop-on/hop-off sightseeing bus that runs during the summer months.
+The bus operates an audio tour in numerous different languages and stops at the main sights in town.
 For more details, and to see a map of the route, please see the official website: Pula City Tour.